moondeck/hydrogen-old/README.md

 hydrogen is an under-heavy-development operating system by moondeck

-to compile moonix you need:
+to compile hydrogen you need:
 a C cross compiler (only GCC was tested)
-	NASM or YASM (or NASM)
+NASM or YASM (or GNU as)
 QEMU for emulation